 Our Team

-Kris Henderson - Executive Director
+Kris Henderson - Co-Executive Director

 Kris Henderson is the Executive Director of Amistad Movement Power.
 They grew up in East Orange, New Jersey-- a majority Black, working class community.
 Their educational career began in East Orange's underfunded schools, continued at a private Christian School and led to boarding school in New England for high school.
 Their diverse educational experiences and the realization that a quality education is possible but often incredibly expensive, led them to work towards making sure we all have what we need.
 They are a movement lawyer, a co-founder of Amistad Law Project, Amistad Movement Power and the Coalition to Abolish Death By Incarceration.
 They are on the steering committee of Free The Ballot!
 Incarcerated Voter Family Network and on the board of directors of Black Youth Project 100.
 They are a 2018 Law for Black Lives and Movement Law Lab Legal Innovators Fellow and a 2019 Soros Justice Fellow.

-Nikki Grant - Movement Director
+Nikki Grant - Co-Executive Director

 Our Board of Directors